Kids: confrontations, consternation, complications, confusion and confabulation.

 He laughed again.
 And those eyes!
 Man!
 “I can talk all about being gay, and you can’t.
 I can talk about all the other attractive boys around, like Jake Newhouse, and you can’t.
 In fact, to keep your secret, you’ll have to talk about which girls do it for you.
 But you’re a good actor.
 It shouldn’t be that hard.”

 Lunch was over.
 He was laughing as he walked away.
-I just sat there, wondering if this is what it felt like when a bomb when off near you.
+I just sat there, wondering if this is what it felt like when a bomb went off near you.
 I had a lot to think about, but the more I sat there, thinking, the better I was feeling.
 Socks, huh?
 He was cute.
 I’d never paid him much attention because of his antics.
 But . . . maybe.
 I badly needed a friend, more than I even needed a boyfriend.
 I now knew the first was a given.
 Would it be long before I had both?

 One thing for certain.
 I wasn’t going to call him Socks.
 He’d be Eric to me.
 Somehow, I knew that would make him happy.